sanity-io/litter/README.md

 // Sets separator used when multiple arguments are passed to Dump() or Sdump(). litter.Config.Separator = "\n"

-// Use compact output: strip newlines and other unnecessary whitespace, and remove pointer comments litter.Config.Compact = true
+// Use compact output: strip newlines and other unnecessary whitespace litter.Config.Compact = true
 ```